ADHDrian/psi-co-mAFiA/README.md

 On a Turing GPU, this step should finish within 3 minutes.

 Among the input arguments,
 - `--sites` points to a bed file specifying the genome / transcriptome coordinates where predictions should be performed.
 It should correspond to the reference that was used for the alignment in step 2.
-To exhaustively generate all possible sites covered by the models, we provide the command `generate_sites` (see ##5 below).
+To exhaustively generate all possible sites covered by the models, we provide the command `generate_sites` (see [step 5](https://github.com/ADHDrian/psi-co-mAFiA/edit/main/README.md#5-generate-annotation-from-reference) below).
 - `--num_jobs` is the number of parallel processes to run on the GPU.
 If you get a CUDA out-of-memory error, try to reduce the job number.

 Unless otherwise specified, the output bam file will be called `mAFiA.reads.bam` in `${out_dir}`.
 It contains the MM / ML tags that conform to the modBAM standard. m<sup>6</sup>A and Ψ are represented by the ChEBI codes `21891` and `17802` respectively.